-The exhibition catalog describes the object in greater detail, but calls it a “woman’s knitted hair-case” and additionally refers to “crocheted netting” in one of the comparable other finds.
+The exhibition catalog describes the object in greater detail, but calls it a “woman’s knitted hair-case” and additionally referred to “crocheted netting” in one of the comparable other finds.
 The Russian word vyazaniye (вязание) designates all three crafts, with an additional qualifier used to distinguish among them.
 Barkova’s text, which is cited in the catalog, unequivocally describes the use of a crochet hook to make crochet stitches.

-The structure of the object on display also resembles crochet closely enough for it to be seen as such under the viewing conditions in the exhibition.
+The structure of the object resembles crochet closely enough for it to be seen as such under the viewing conditions in the exhibition.
 While in front of the display case, I overheard other visitors comment with surprise about crochet having been practiced so long ago.
 This is unfortunate, given the opportunity to offset — rather than propagate — a misconception that has been sustained by many other examples of loop-and-twist (as well as simple looped) fabric in museum collections being misidentified as crochet.
 (This piece shares the additional distinction of having been identified elsewhere as sprang, a plaiting technique often enough applied to hairnets — but not to this one, as seen in the same structural details that preclude its having been crocheted.)

 The decisive attribute noted above is readily apparent in the catalog photograph.